Share Post:

 Those cold conversations, however, are powerful and are proven to be an effective way to set up meetings.
 Here are four reasons why they are so important.

-2. Higher success rates: Cold calls work in every industry.
-And if done well, high-performing sellers can achieve a 30% appointment rate.
+- Higher success rates: Cold calls work in every industry.
+And if done well, high-performing sellers can achieve an 82% appointment rate.

-With the right cold calling techniques and coaching, any sales rep—in any industry—can achieve cold calling success.
-Here are 10 tips sellers can use today to start getting meetings with prospects.
+Here are 10 effective cold calling techniques sellers can use today to start getting meetings with prospects.

 1. Use “Pattern Interrupts” in Your Opening